Listen

 Medical Assistant/MA (approximately 10-12 weeks) - Medical Assistants greet patients in medical offices or other medical settings where they help doctors with examinations and treatments.
 They administer vaccinations and run routine lab tests such as urinalysis and blood counts.
 They may take blood pressure readings and take temperatures.
 Medical assistants may instruct patients about medication and self-treatment.
 They prepare treatment rooms for patient examinations and sterilize and arrange instruments and equipment for treatment and diagnosis.
 They check office and lab supplies and keep the waiting, consulting, and examination rooms neat and orderly.

-Embark on an illuminating journey in Neurodiagnostic Technology with an emphasis on EEG studies, paving the way to lucrative, in-demand careers in healthcare.
+Neurodiagnostic Technologist - Embark on an illuminating journey in Neurodiagnostic Technology with an emphasis on EEG studies, paving the way to lucrative, in-demand careers in healthcare.
 Dive into recording brain and nerve activity, honing skills highly sought after by healthcare employers.

 Our intensive courses, aligned with ABRET standards, prepare you for excellence in EEG procedures and diagnostic support under certified guidance.
 Elevate your professional profile with expertise in neurodiagnostic research and clinical practice.
 This program leads to an industry-recognized EEG certification from ABRET, opening doors to rewarding opportunities in a rapidly growing field.
 Join us to explore this dynamic domain where your skills meet the demands of a thriving healthcare industry, offering fulfilling, sought-after careers with high earning potential.

 Vocational Nurse/VN (approximately 22 months encompasses Level 1, 2, 3 and 4) - Under the supervision of registered nurses (RNs), LVNs deliver quality care and comfort measures to patients.
-This covers many clinical responsibilities and providing primary care and assistance to patients in various environments, including hospitals, doctor's facilities, and long-term care institutions.
+This covers many clinical responsibilities and provides primary care and assistance to patients in various environments, including hospitals, doctor's facilities, and long-term care institutions.
 The duties of a qualified vocational nurse will differ depending on the work environment.
 They usually monitor a patient's health and provide primary nursing care.
 In most situations, they will also perform assessments and take vital signs like blood pressure, pulse, and respiration when required.